valory-xyz/autonolas-aip/content/aips/buy_back_and_burn.md

 3. **updateOraclePrice**: triggers the oracle to update its data
 4. **sendToBurn**: sends OLAS to the TokenRelayer contract and calls its function bridgeToL1.

 #### TokenRelayer (L2)

 The **TokenRelayer** contract has one main function:

-**bridgeToL1**: burns token representation on L2 and redeems L1 token equivalent on mainnet.
-(It can be used by any entity on L2 as well to send OLAS for burning).
+**bridgeToL1**: burns token representation on L2 and redeems L1 token equivalent on mainnet (it can be used by any entity on L2 as well to send OLAS for burning).

 #### Burner (L1)